eleanorfrajka/template-project/_sources/index.rst.txt

    template_project
    faq

-These documentation pages were edited using chatGPT.
+These documentation pages were created based on processes used to develop and maintain http://github.com/OceanGlidersCommunity/glidertest and edited using chatGPT.